hyundai-robotics/doc-hi6-operation/2-operation/1-manual-operation/3-step-fwd-bwd.md

 ![Figure 13 Example of the Robot Path Change During Step Forward/Backward Operation](../../_assets/path-step-bwd-then-fwd-en.png)

 You can set the maximum speed for the step forward/backward operation and set whether to execute functions as well.
-After touching the \[run to\] button on the left side of the Hi6 teach pendant screen, set the speed value and function execution option in the setting window.
+After touching the \[run to\] button on the left side of the ${cont_model} teach pendant screen, set the speed value and function execution option in the setting window.